 The Maker event also provides students an overview of the computing space and a harbinger of what they would be covering in the formal classes.
 It helps them to select courses that can help them to further their project ideas and interests, bringing them closer to the market or to commercialization, for example.
 Each Maker event that the students participated in will give them better and deeper insights into their field of interests, sparking project ideas that can lead or become transformed into their Final Year Thesis projects or serve as their Industrial Training work, gaining precious market/business perspectives, communication and collaboration skills along the way, or even attracting funding opportunities from interested parties from industry, government and other stakeholders.

 Community Engagement and Outreach

 Our programmes also emphasize community engagement and outreach to develop students social and communications skills.
 Assisting the primary and secondary schools in STEM Learning and Computational Thinking (a core subject now in our national schools) through the introduction of the latest digital education technology is one of the core training services and research activities of SCM.
 Students, especially those that have gained enough training and experience from our internal MakerFest events will be offered opportunities to assist SCM lecturers in running Maker events for schools and the local/rural communities as part of our efforts to promote STEM Learning.
 They could also be expected to help in running training courses for Computing teachers from time to time.

-Join us in learning, exploring and advancing new exciting frontiers of the interconnected digital world.
+Join us in learning, exploring and advancing new exciting frontiers of the digital and creative design world.